girder/django-large-image/README.md

 handle tile serving, fetching metadata from images, and extracting regions of interest.

-`django-large-image` is an optionally installable Django app with a few classes that can be mixed into a Django project (or application)'s drf-based views to provide tile serving endpoints out of the box.
+`django-large-image` is an installable Django app with a few classes that can be mixed into a Django project (or application)'s drf-based viewsets to provide tile serving endpoints out of the box.
 Notably, `django-large-image` is designed to work specifically with `FileField` interfaces with development being tailored to Kitware's [`S3FileField`](https://github.com/girder/django-s3-file-field).
 We are working